 All fabric items need to be clean before storage or they can yellow.

 Clothing, curtains, and drapes should be stored on plastic (not metal) hangers and hang if possible.
 If hanging is not possible, such items should be carefully folded and stored in dresser drawers or cedar chests along with bedding and linens.

 PROHIBITED STORAGE ITEMS:

 You cannot store any hazardous, toxic, or illegal items.
 Also, no food or perishable items can be stored in the units.
 Please ask the property manager for any questions.
 (360) 268-1818

 Examples of items that cannot be stored are:

 Ammunition, gasoline, paint, paint thinner, propane, food, produce, plants, fireworks, fish totes, crab pots, etc.

-You may not physically live or even stay overnight in any unit!
+You may not physically live in or stay overnight in any unit!